ben-j-wallace/adolescents/final-outline.md

 ### Teachers

+See Pollock 2004 from Thomas "We Always Talk About Race"

 Although American schools vary in their educational approaches to race, teachers also have discretion to emphasize the role of racism and race in certain topics more than others, so the two are difficult to separate.